denoland/std/collections/CONTRIBUTING.md

 - Did you support importing from `mod.ts` as well as your functions file?
 - Have you made sure to allocate as little memory and do as little steps in your algorithm as possible?
 - Did you add/adapt JSDoc comments, add/adapt an example, made sure that the example uses the `ts` markdown tag and `assertEquals` to show the result?
+- Did you add/adapt your functions documentation in `README.md`?
 - Did you make sure **not** to mutate the arguments passe to your function?
 - Did you add tests ensuring no mutation, empty input and corner cases?
 - Are your types flat, meaning there is no unnecessary alias in them that makes your users "go to type definition" twice